kajott/CompoKit/Compo-HOWTO.md

 In most cases, the workflow for preparing a single entry is as follows:
 - download the release file from the PMS
+  - Make sure that the latest version is downloaded!
+PartyMeister, for example, archives _all_ entry uploads, but highlights the most recent one.
+A slip with the mouse in the wrong moment may cause an older version of an entry to be played, making its creators very unhappy.
 - move the file into the compo's subdirectory of the scene.org mirror directory
 - create a new subdirectory in the compo's subdirectory of the compo work directory and copy (*not* move!) or unpack the entry there
   - Yes, we create a directory even for single-file entries.